Disney World Evening Fireworks & Spectaculars

 This is a very popular show and because of the layout and landscaping of the Hub, the good viewing spots get taken quickly.
 Additionally, Cast Members have to keep some parts of the pathways clear for people walking from one part of the park to another.
 So, if you want to be sure to have a good view, without have to constantly defend your viewing spot, purchasing access to reserved viewing can make for a more relaxing and enjoyable experience.

-There are a lot of reserved viewing options for this show.
+There are a lot of reserved viewing options for Disney Enchantment.
 Most are dessert parties, and as we mentioned above, in terms of value, the desserts themselves are really not worth the fairly large prices of these dessert parties, so you’re paying mostly for a reserved spot to watch the show.
-All three dessert parties have you eat your desserts at Tomorrowland Terrace, but only one, the Fireworks Dessert Party at Tomorrowland Terrace, keeps you there for the fireworks.
+All three dessert parties have you eat your desserts at Tomorrowland Terrace, but only one, the Disney Enchantment Treat & Seats Dessert Party, keeps you there for the fireworks.
 With the others, cast members will lead you to a roped-off area not far away, near the center of the Hub.

 If you pick the dessert party that stays at Tomorrowland Terrace, you can stay seated for the fireworks, but keep in mind that once the show starts, others at this party may stand up and crowd up against the rock wall to get a better view.
 This may force you to stand to get a good view.
 If you have trouble standing for long periods of time, being able to sit right up until the start of the show is valuable.
 At the other parties, you head to the reserved viewing area about 15-20 minutes before the show starts, which just means more standing.
 Also, Tomorrowland Terrace is off to one side (on the edge of Tomorrowland), so you are viewing the show at an angle and fairly far back.

 Some of the reserved viewing options are outside Magic Kingdom.
 While you definitely get a good view of the fireworks from outside the park, and are probably in a more relaxing atmosphere, you aren’t going to see the projections onto the castle, or at least not clearly, and those are pretty spectacular.
-For most of the outside-park options, the focus is on a unique, upscale dining experience.
 If you are considering one of those options, keep in mind that you will mainly experience the fireworks and music from the show.
 One potential advantage: since you don’t need to enter the park, you don’t have to use an admission day on your park ticket or get a theme park reservation!

 Once Upon a Time takes place just before park closing and is primarily projections onto Cinderella Castle, so it is best viewed from as close to the center of the Hub as possible (the area just in front of Cinderella’s Castle with the statue of Walt and Mickey) or on Main Street U.S.A.
 The further you are off to the side, the more likely there will be trees blocking your view of the projections.
 There are no reserved viewing options.
 Since the show takes place at closing time, enough people have usually left the park that you can get a good view without much effort.
 It’s a great show and well worth seeing, if you can manage to keep yourself awake and on your feet!